Ensuring a stable flow of electricity through the grid of power lines is an important task.

 Solar cells and wind turbines provide clean and renewable energy, but create new challenges in the power grid.
 Statkraft is delivering technology to help prevent blackouts in the UK and Ireland.

 Bernice Doyle is responsible for grid services at Statkraft in Ireland.
-The Grid Services unit is part of Statkraft's business area Wind and Solar Power Europe.
+The Grid Services unit is part of Statkraft's business area Europe.

 Guy Nicholson is responsible for grid integration at Statkraft in the UK.
-The Grid Integration unit is part of Statkraft's business area European Wind and Solar.
+The Grid Integration unit is part of Statkraft's business area Europe.

 In traditional power plants based on coal, gas or hydropower, kinetic energy from turbines is converted into electric power using generators.
 The large turbines have so much inertia, and store so much kinetic energy, that they can easily cope with sudden interruptions in the power supply.
 This is similar to a bicycle that continues to roll long after the cyclist has stopped pedalling.